MichaelCurrin/docsify-js-tutorial/docs/README.md

 There is HTML to build locally and on the remote.
 While _Docsify_ needs no dependencies to serve a site, _Jekyll_ sites needs `jekyll` installed and _Hugo_ sites need `hugo` available.

-A static site needs to to customize it in depth or setup a theme which also takes effort.
+A static site needs to be customized in depth or needs theme setup which also takes effort.
 You may lose or gain functionality when switching between Jekyll themes because they use their own templates and layouts.
+MkDocs is another light alternative but have to install some themes and plugins locally.

 You probably have to add _front matter_ to your doc files so they can inherit from layouts and have the correct metadata like title.